 What documents or materials will we need to submit to be considered for a loan?

-Like any other loan fund, we like to look at business plans, revenue projections, project budgets, and historical financials (if applicable).
+Like any lender, our member loan funds like to look at business plans, revenue projections, project budgets, and historical financials (if applicable).
 Unlike many other loan funds, if you don’t have these documents, we still want to talk to you!
 If you meet our other eligibility criteria, we can help you put these together.
 Don’t hesitate to contact us.

 How do you decide to accept or deny my application?

 As long as your project meets our basic criteria of geography, target communities, business structure, and community impact, it’s unlikely that the application will be denied.
 However, many projects may successfully achieve all these criteria and still not be considered “loan-ready”.
 This means that we will work with the project on steps to achieve loan-readiness before a loan is agreed upon.
-This process takes time, and we’d like to be in communication with you as soon as we can to get a plan in place.
+This process takes time, and our partner loan funds like to be in communication with you as soon as they can to get a plan in place.

 We view a loan to your project as an investment: we succeed if you succeed.
 The loan funds in the SRLF network mitigate the risk associated with lending to non-traditional borrowers by partnering businesses with technical support provided by proven co-op business developers, who work side-by-side with owners to provide help in such areas as market analysis, feasibility studies, financial projections, and business planning.
 In many cases, lending will occur in stages, between cycles of technical support designed to help projects move to the next step of readiness to make productive use of loan funds.
 All projects are assessed and connected to appropriate partners to ensure “loan readiness” and eventual business solvency.